canturet/canturet/README.md

 ### Hi there 👋

-🔭 I’m currently working on Tekfen Engineering
+🔭 I’m currently working at Tekfen Engineering

 🌱 I’m currently learning Spring Boot and Angular